Tim works down the street. He rushes into your store. Late for a meeting, he stepped into a puddle after lunch and his damp socks are bothering him.

 By focusing on creating a positive experience for your special breed of loyal customers, you will naturally differentiate your business from your competitors.

 If you execute this marketing strategy well, you can make your competition irrelevant.
 Loyal customers are less likely to see your competitors as actual competitors.
-Over time, you can become irreplaceable in the minds of your loyal customers.
+Over time, you can become irreplaceable in the hearts minds of your loyal customers.

 2) Focusing on loyalty leads to exponential growth